+Erwin Hymer Group UK Limited Customer Care Delves Iane Consett County Durham DH8 7PE www.elddis.co.uk

+This form is also available for you to print from our web site.

+NOTIFICATION OF CHANGE OF OWNERSHIP

+Previous owner details (i f known):

+Name:

+Address:

+Post code:

+Email:

+New owner details:

+Name:

+Address:

+Post code:

+Daytime telephone numbe r: Date of purchase:

+Email:

+Details of Caravan:

+Range: Model:

-The Explorer Group Ltd Customer Care Delves lane Consett County Durham DH8 7PF www.elddis.co.uk This form is also available for you to print from our web site.
-NOTIFICATION OF CHANGE OF OWNERSHIP Previous owner details (if known): Post code: Fmail: New owner details: Post code: Details of Caravan: Range: Model: Vehicle identification number (17 digits): In order for you warranty to remain valid, your caravan must have been serviced annually by an Approved Retailer / Service Centre, NCC Approved Workshop or NCC equivalent standard as set out in this handbook.
-If you do not want to receive information about products and services from Xplore, please tick. lacktriangle
+Vehicle identification numb per (17 digits):

+, , emain valid, your caravan must have been serviced annually by an Approved CApproved Workshop or NCC equivalent standard as set out in this handbook.

+If you do not want to receive information about products and services from Elddis, please tick. 🖵